Families can't put food on the table and heat their homes, Dáil hears

-Ireland is "in the middle of a cost of living crisis" due to rising energy costs and soaring inflation, Deputy Catherine Murphy told the Dáil today.
+Ireland is "in the middle of a cost of living crisis" due to rising energy costs and soaring inflation, Deputy Catherine Murphy told the Dáil this week.

-During leaders questions, the Social Democrats co-leader said families are struggling with basic necessities.
+During leaders questions on Thursday 20, the Social Democrats co-leader said families are struggling with basic necessities.

 "It is getting more difficult for a very large number of people to put food on the table and at the same time heat their homes.
 An increasing number of households can no longer afford to do both.